Call me on the job on:

 • Post hole size depends on the surrounding structural integrity of the ground.
 If the structure of the ground has been disturbed through ground works or if the soil is light and sandy there would be a need to make the hole bigger or deeper.

-• Retaining posts properties rule is same depth to height
+• Retaining posts properties rule is same depth to height.
+This only applies large volume soil retaining needs

 • If post retaining properties exceed just fencing pressure there may be a need to use stronger posts, so seek advice from a structural engineer.